isblab/prism/README.md

 ```
 $IMP/build/setup_environment.sh python ../../src/color_precision.py -su B -r 1 -pf precision.txt -i cluster_center_model.rmf3 -o precision_colored_cluster_center_model.rmf3
 ```
 The output RMF file, `precision_colored_cluster_center_model.rmf3` can be visualized in UCSF Chimera.
+It has a flat hierarchy with each bead named in the format `PROTEIN:COPY NUMBER:START_RESIDUE-END_RESIDUE`.
+It may be helpful to view this file along with the representative model simultaneously, or hide/select a set of beads from this hierarchy.

 #### Example 2.
 PDB input
 For e.g. in `example/1AVX_sample_pdb`, the representative model is in PDB format.